jgkeene/notes/book-notes/2-tools/New-VersionControlWithGit.rst

 ::

-  HEAD          ==        master
-  ORIG_HEAD     ==        master^

-  git rev-parse SYM-NAME              List the HASH for the commit name git show-branch --more=99999        List the relative names for all commit objects
+  git show-branch --more=99999        List all relative commit names git rev-list -all                   List all absolute commit names (HASH) git rev-parse COMMIT-NAME           List the HASH for the commit name

   git log -Ssearch_string debian.rst  Search diffs of a file for specific string git log FILE                        Show logs for a file